XAce90/memory-cards/README.md

 ## Future Features

-* Revisit the app on mobile emulators to see how the responsiveness works.
 * There is an issue with timing.
 If you quickly click three cards, all three will flip.
 You should only be able to flip over two cards at a time.
 * We should have a victory state.
 Once all the cards are successfully matched, show a victory screen with the option to play again.